weizang-75/bootstrap-docsify-react/README.md

 # docsify-react

-the brilliant docsify in a react wrapper
+The brilliant [docsify](https://docsify.js.org) in a react wrapper.